Cynthia dares Malik to face her in court

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: US blogger Cynthia D Ritchie has started a poll on her social media handle, asking people: “Will Rehman Malik have the balls to face me in court?”
+ISLAMABAD: US blogger Cynthia D Ritchie on Monday started a poll on her social media handle, asking people: “Will Rehman Malik have the balls to face me in court?”

 Ritchie also questioned the accuracy of lie detector tests in Pakistan, asking if Senator Rehman Malik agree to take one, adding that she was ready for it.
 She said that her primary focus was now the rape case against Rehman Malik and filing against PPP for continued harassment.